 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh significantly more than asphalt; these materials punish a standard bin.
-For heavy roof tear-offs, we route in a reinforced 30-yard container equipped with a heavier floor plate and ribbed sides.
-We cap the fill volume well below the visual rim to maintain legal axle weight: this ensures our lowboy stays compliant on local roads.
-We also offer a general construction debris service for your mixed loads.
+Concrete tile, natural slate, and standing-seam metal punish a container that was not built for the load.
+For these heavy tear-offs, we route in a reinforced 30-yard bin with heavier floor plate construction; we also use a low-wall profile to keep the fill volume well below the visual rim.
+This preserves legal axle weight: we use a lowboy to set the unit.
+We also handle your general construction debris service for mixed loads.

 Same-day Pickup for Fast Roof Project Turnover